-Also, take into consideration startup costs, timeframes, and expected returns.
+Also, take into consideration startup costs, time frames, and expected returns.

 Keeping in mind your business goals and the above considerations, these are some of your choices.

-Rehab and flip buy an ugly property, rehab and add value, then sell to a retail buyer.
+Rehab and flip.
+Buy an ugly property, rehab and add value, then sell to a retail buyer.

-Wholesaling or flipping get the property under contract, then assign the contract to a cash buyer.
+Wholesaling.
+Get the property under contract, then assign the contract to a cash buyer.

-BRRR Investing Buy, Rehab, Rent, Refinance, every 4-5 years, you can refinance and pull out the equity.
+BRRR Investing.
+Buy, Rehab, Rent, Refinance, every 4-5 years, you can refinance and pull out the equity.

-Short-Term Buy and Hold Rentals, Airbnb & .
-VRBO.com (vacation rental by owner) student or corporate housing.
+Airbnb and VRBO.com (vacation rental by owner)

 1031 Exchange.
 Tax advantages will rapidly grow a retirement account.